 I like to describe the Casbah as a dive bar, but with good beer and incredible live music.
 Bands big and small make stops here.
 I’ve seen a variety of acts from the girl group Haim, to the Portland band Blitzen Trapper.
 Ticket prices are always reasonable and the openers are often really good.
 The entrance through a courtyard strung with Christmas lights is so SoCal.
-If it’s ever tricky to get a beer at the main bar next to the stage, know there’s an equally well-stocked bar in back.
+If it’s ever tricky to get a beer at the main bar next to the stage, know that there’s an equally well-stocked bar in the back.

 2501 Kettner Blvd.

 We received a San Diego Zoo pass for Christmas and I’m enjoying our regular zoo visits every bit as much as my young son.
 It’s an oasis of green in the city.
 The 3,000 animals that live there reside in expansive enclosures that are meant to replicate their native habitats.
 For example in Africa Rocks, the baboon enclosure has a rocky canyon and a sunny plateau.
 The tiger habitat is tucked into lush jungle.

 San Diego Zoo Global’s mission is to end species extinction and its efforts go beyond what tourists and locals see at the zoo.
 The organization breeds endangered species and reintroduces them into the wild.
 It’s also working to move elephants into safer habitats in Africa.

 2920 Zoo Dr.